What is sustainable marketing?

 Community involvement

-• Raising awareness around green issues
+- raising awareness about green issues

-• Supporting sustainable agriculture practices
+- promoting sustainable agriculture practices

-• Sponsoring environmental projects
+- sponsoring environmental projects

 Reusable packaging

-Reusing packaging is a popular sustainable marketing strategy encouraging consumers to return and reuse their bottles, jars, or cans rather than tossing them in the trash.
-This tactic can help reduce waste, increase customer loyalty, improve packaging sustainability, and cut consumer costs by eliminating the need to pay for new packaging.
+This strategy can reduce waste, increase customer loyalty, improve packaging sustainability and lower consumer costs by eliminating the need to purchase new packaging.

 Recycling and upcycling